Career Advice Your Adult Child Can Actually Use

 - What would make staying three more months worthwhile, and what would make it unsafe?

 The tone matters.
-Questions should help the child examine the choice, not function as a disguised cross-examination.
+Questions should help the child examine the choice, not feel like a cross-examination.
 Ask one or two, then listen.

 Separate financial support from career authority